Beatrice Regina della Scala: Family

 It has been claimed that Bernabò was a cruel and ruthless despot, and an implacable enemy of the Church.
-He seized the papal city of Bologna, rejected the Pope and his authority, confiscated ecclesiastical property, and forbade any of his subjects to have any dealings with the Curia.
+He seized the papal city of Bologna, rejected the Pope and his authority, confiscated ecclesiastical property, and forbade any of his subjects from having any dealings with the Curia.
 He was excommunicated as a heretic in 1363 by Pope Urban V, who preached crusade against him.
 When Bernabò was in one of his frequent rages, only Beatrice Regina was able to approach him.
-She reportedly had a strong will, and her influence upon Bernabò - and thereby upon the policy of Milan - was recognized: Catherine of Siena used her as an intermediary every time she had a political request to Bernabò.
+She reportedly had a strong will, and her influence upon Bernabò - and thereby upon the policy of Milan - was recognized: Catherine of Siena used her as an intermediary whenever she had a political request to Bernabò.

+After the conquest of Reggio Emilia in 1356, control over the city was given to Beatrice, with Bernabò stating that all concerns should be addressed to his wife rather than to him.
+Beatrice thereafter handled audiences and decided appeals brought before her.

+Despite his close relationship with Beatrice, Bernabò was frequently unfaithful and apart from the many children he had with Beatrice he would also father numerous illegitimate children.